chipsalliance/caliptra-rtl/docs/CaliptraHardwareSpecification.md

 ## SoC mailbox

 For more information on the mailbox protocol, see [Mailbox](https://github.com/chipsalliance/caliptra-rtl/blob/main/docs/CaliptraIntegrationSpecification.md#mailbox) in the Caliptra Integration Specification.
 Mailbox registers accessible to the Caliptra microcontroller are defined in [internal-regs/mbox_csr](https://chipsalliance.github.io/caliptra-rtl/main/internal-regs/?p=clp.mbox_csr).

+The RISC-V processor is able to access the SoC mailbox SRAM using a direct access mode (which bypasses the defined mailbox protocol).
+The addresses for performing this access are described in [SoC interface subsystem](#SoC-interface-subsystem) and in [mbox_sram](https://chipsalliance.github.io/caliptra-rtl/main/internal-regs/?p=clp.mbox_sram).
+In this mode, firmware must first acquire the mailbox lock.
+Then, reads and writes to the direct access address region will go directly to the SRAM block.
+Firmware must release the mailbox lock by writing to the [mbox_unlock](https://chipsalliance.github.io/caliptra-rtl/main/internal-regs/?p=clp.mbox_csr.mbox_unlock) register after direct access operations are completed.

 ## Security state